How do you experience genuine renewal in worship?

 Asa responded quickly to God’s message with courage.
 This trusting obedience pleases God (Hebrews 11:6).

-His first deed was to “remove the detestable idols from the whole land” followed by “repair of the altar of the LORD” in the temple (2 Chronicles 15:8).
-We dealt with the removal of idols in the earlier post "Idol Busters."
-Let’s touch on his repair of the altar.
+His first deed was to “remove the detestable idols from the whole land,” followed by “repair of the altar of the LORD” in the Temple (2 Chronicles 15:8).
+We dealt with the removal of idols in the earlier post “3 Steps for Eliminating Idols.”
+Let’s touch on Asa’s repair of the altar.

 Asa repaired the altar as the focal point of the nation’s sacrifices and worship.